psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 And now I had two instances of the ID Lock 150 in Home Assistant.
 I had to follow the guide "Removing Devices" with `is_failed: true` setting: [https://www.home-assistant.io/docs/z-wave/adding/](https://www.home-assistant.io/docs/z-wave/adding/).

+---

 ## Legacy
-Older notes which I have kept.
+Older notes which I have decided to keep here for future references.

 ### Remote access with TLS/SSL via Let's Encrypt
 I am not using this anymore.
 I am using nginx reverse proxy.